-IFC Viewer for SharePoint – Architecture and Data Protection
+IFC Viewer for SharePoint architecture and data protection

-The Flinker IFC Viewer for SharePoint is implemented as a SharePoint Framework (SPFx) WebPart and (optionally) as a Teams tab host.
+The Flinker IFC Viewer for SharePoint is implemented as a SharePoint Framework (SPFx) web part and (optionally) as a Teams tab host.
 It is operated entirely within the customer’s Microsoft 365 tenant and is designed so that all IFC and project data remain in the tenant at all times.

 This page provides an app-specific view for IT security teams.